mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/cli-reference/index.md

 ---

 # Description
-The Edge-LB CLI subcommands allow you to configure and manage your Edge-LB load balancer(s) from the DC/OS CLI.
+The Edge-LB CLI subcommands allow you to configure and manage your Edge-LB load balancers from the DC/OS CLI.

 # Usage